sujalrajpoot/IraAI-Virtual-Girlfriend/README.md

 - Chat with IraAI using natural language.
 - Real-time streaming responses for a smooth conversation experience.
 - AI reactions including "like," "love," and "haha."
-- Customizable for different use cases by integrating your own access tokens and Firebase IDs.

 ## How It Works
 IraAI interacts with an API to simulate a virtual girlfriend experience.
-You provide your **access token** and **Firebase ID**, and the program sends your queries to the API to receive responses.
+You provide your **KEY** and **REFRESH_TOKEN**, and the program sends your queries to the API to receive responses.

 ## Prerequisites
 Before you start, ensure you have: